April 11th is National Pet Day. This is a time to reflect on our pets and even consider helping other animals in need.

 Why Is Fostering So Great For Shelters And Rescues Right Now?

-Many shelters have had to close to the public since the coronavirus pandemic began, but sadly that doesn’t stop the inflow of pets coming in, of animals needing forever homes.
-Shelters need fosters, especially now more than ever before, and with people confined to their homes, this could be a huge win-win.
+Many shelters have seen an increase in adoptions since the coronavirus pandemic began, but sadly that doesn’t stop the inflow of pets coming in, of animals needing forever homes.
+Shelters need fosters, especially now more than ever before, and with people spending more time in their homes, this could be a huge win-win.

 Fostering helps with overcrowding in rescues and shelters and helps create space for another animal to be saved.